 Cycle, Trek, & Boat Through Borneo’s National Parks

 Join our 9-day trip and delve into the world of Borneo’s idyllic national parks and wildlife reserves.
 We promise you a cycling adventure through the rainforest and down to Borneo’s picturesque coastline.
-Snorkel on Satang Island, help preserve the indigenous green turtle, spot a crocodile or migratory birds along the rivers and shoreline, and hike through national parks, stopping for refreshing dips in hidden waterfalls.
-What more could you ask for?
+Spot a crocodile or migratory birds along the rivers and shoreline.
+Hike through national parks, stopping for refreshing dips in hidden waterfalls.
+This trip offers the best of the Borneo wilderness from mountain to coast.

 Tour Highlights